junkangwu/beta-DPO/README.md

 ## What is this repo?

-This repo includes a reference implementation of the Dr. DPO algorithm for training language models from preference data, as described in the paper `$\beta$-DPO: Direct Preference Optimization with Dynamic $\beta$`
+This repo includes a reference implementation of the $\beta$-DPO algorithm for training language models from preference data, as described in the paper `$\beta$-DPO: Direct Preference Optimization with Dynamic $\beta$`

 The $\beta$-DPO pipeline has two stages: